Editorial note: this article was updated on August 17, 2020.

 Also similarly to radio-frequency skin tightening, the effects of ultrasound treatments can take a few months to become apparent.

 Thermage® reaches about 3mm deep.
-ThermiRF®, by comparison, bypasses the top layer of skin altogether, and reaches about 2mm deep.
+ThermiRF®, by comparison, reaches about 2mm deep, when also bypassing the top layer of skin.

-HIFU can reach about 70°C while being non-invasive.
+HIFU and Ultherapy® can reach about 70°C while being non-invasive.
 Thermage® remains between 40°C – 55°C. ThermiRF®, using ThermiRase® under the skin, can go up to 90°C.

 HIFU is also more directional in its treatment, whereas radio-frequency heats larger areas at a time.
 There are pros and cons to each style of energy delivery.